Marita Napier: Operatic repertoire

 In her career, Napier shared the stage with world-famous singers such as Birgit Nilsson, Christa Ludwig, Plácido Domingo and Leonie Rysanek.
 She also worked with the most famous conductors such as James Levine, Colin Davis, Pierre Boulez, Karl Böhm, Zubin Mehta and Wolfgang Sawallisch.
 She sang at major opera festivals in Europe – including Bayreuth, Aix-en-Provence, Verona, Munich, Vienna and Florence, as well as in leading opera houses including Munich, Milan, Paris, Barcelona, Buenos Aires.

 Vocal appreciation and criticism

 Marita Napier received both praise and criticism throughout her career.
 Her soprano was described as dark and dramatic “with a pianissimo to seduce the willing ear”, and the lower register of “rich and liquid quality”.
 Thomas Willis from Chicago Tribune wrote about Marita Napier’s American debut in the production of Götterdämmerung: “She has a voice with the lyric flexibility for Gutrune and Sieglinde and knows how to use it”.
-However, Napier's first operatic recital at Dade County Auditorium in April 1975 was criticized for the erratic pitch, noting “it was forced to a pellagrous degree”.